Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Related Work

 One can also verify the proof steps semantically~\cite{gdv}: rather than reconstructing the inferences syntactically we can check that derived proof steps are logically entailed by the parents, using a trusted system like Otter~\cite{otter} for example.
-While this approach works great in practice, it could still fail in principle, if the trusted system failed to check the otherwise sound entailment.
+While this approach works reasonably well in practice, it still fails if the trusted system failed to check the otherwise sound entailment.

 Some ITPs already use \vampire in their proof automation scripts.
-Isabelle's \emph{Sledgehammer}~\cite{Sledgehammer} calls \vampire to attempt to prove a lemma, and if it succeeds, the tool uses the information about which axioms/lemmas were used in the proof, to try to internally re-prove the result.
-Such techniques can be upgraded if \vampire provides a proof in a type-theoretic format already.
+Isabelle's \emph{Sledgehammer}~\cite{Sledgehammer} calls \vampire to attempt to prove a lemma and, if successful, then uses the information about which axioms/lemmas were used in the proof to try to internally re-prove the result.
+Such techniques can be upgraded if \vampire already provides a detailed machine-checkable proof.